![]() ![]() |

 23.3 The slate of nominations will be presented to membership via electronic mail.
 Additional nominations from the membership will be accepted once the membership has received the slate via electronic mail.
 Nominations will also be accepted at the October general membership meeting.

-23.6 The results of the election will announced via electronic email no later than December 1st.
+23.6 The results of the election will be announced via electronic email no later than December 1st .

 24.1 The Board of Directors shall have authority to provide certificates of membership or insignia representing membership in the association.